da1rren/planetwide-building-society/README.md

 * Get many resources in a single request
 * Describe what’s possible with a type system
 * No storage system deps, works with existing infra
+* Fast!
+* Complexity pushed from clients to server

 What are the main components...
 * Gateway